top of page

 Gerard D. Frank, AIA

 Currently involved with research, Gerry lectures on the subject of environmental modifications and nursing home design with a strong focus on the care for individuals afflicted with Alzheimer’s disease.
 Gerry has lectured at Brown University, Harvard Medical School, and Boston University School of Public Health.
-His research began in the late 1980’s when Mr. Frank was part of a multi-disciplinary team of staff and researchers from both Massachusetts General Hospital and McLean Hospital both in Boston, MA as part of a Grant from the Robert Wood Johnson Foundation.
-In late 2009, Mr. Frank lectured at the MIT Center for Real Estate’s Professional Development Institute on the subject of Assisted Living Today, focusing on the care and housing of residents with dementia.
+His research began in the late 1980’s when he was part of a multi-disciplinary team of staff and researchers from both Massachusetts General Hospital and McLean Hospital both in Boston, MA as part of a Grant from the Robert Wood Johnson Foundation.
+Gerry has also lectured at the MIT Center for Real Estate’s Professional Development Institute on the subject of Assisted Living Today, focusing on the care and housing of residents with dementia.

 bottom of page